California Health Sciences University Unlawful Discrimination, Harassment, Sexual Misconduct, and Title IX Policy and Procedures

 5. Ensure that when Prohibited Conduct does occur the University takes appropriate action to stop, prevent and remedy the Prohibited Conduct;

-6. Set forth grievance procedures for the handling of Formal Title IX Sexual Harassment complaints, as required by federal regulations set forth at 34 Code of Federal Regulations Section 106.45.
-This policy shall be reviewed periodically to determine if modifications are appropriate.
+6. Set forth grievance procedures for the handling of complaints of Sex Discrimination, including as required by federal regulations set forth in 34 Code of Federal Regulations Sections 106.8(b)-(c), 106.45.

 This policy shall be reviewed periodically to determine if modifications are appropriate.